 Defining Your Audience for a Customer Acquisition Campaign

 Before delving into any marketing opportunity, having a clear understanding of who you’re targeting is necessary for customer acquisition strategy creation.
-Without knowing your audience, you will spend more time on, more money on and receive poorer results from your marketing efforts.
+Without knowing your audience, you will spend more time, more money on, and receive poorer results from your marketing efforts.

 A hallmark of CPA marketing is its consumer targetability – so which consumers would you like to reach?

 - Your target market is the group of consumers or users you want to reach with your marketing message.
 This is the audience you’ve identified as most likely to purchase your product or service.
 From an overall marketing perspective, it is important to fully understand your customers and their journey, including demographics and behaviors.
 However, with performance marketing, you only pay for conversions, so the most important metric to understand is CLV, or customer lifetime value.